AdobeDocs/campaign.en/help/v8/dev/customize.md

 :arrow_upper_right: Discover input form customization options in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/input-forms/form-structure.html?lang=en#formatting)

-## Customize dashboards
+## Customize dashboards{#gs-custom-dashboards}

 The Adobe Campaign interface uses many Web applications to access, manage, and interact with recipients, deliveries, campaigns, stocks, etc. They are seen in the interface in the form of dashboards with only one page.

 The out-of-the-box Web applications are stored in the Administration > Configuration > Web applications node.

-:arrow_upper_right: Learn how to create an overview page in Campaign [in this page](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/use-cases--creating-overviews.html?lang=en#creating-a-single-page-web-application)
+:arrow_upper_right: Learn how to create an overview page in Campaign in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/use-cases--creating-overviews.html?lang=en#creating-a-single-page-web-application)

+## Customize lists and create filters {#gs-lists-and-filters}

+### Access data from dashboards

+Campaign lists come with predefined filters to facilitate navigation and data vizualisation.

+:arrow_upper_right: Learn more about filtering options in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/filtering-data/filtering-options.html?lang=en#about-filtering)

+### Access data from the Explorer

+When you navigate in the Adobe Campaign Explorer tree, the data contained in the database is displayed in lists.
+You can filter these lists, run searches, add information, filter and sort data.

+:arrow_upper_right: Learn how to configure lists and save a list configuration in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/campaign-workspace/adobe-campaign-ui-lists.html?lang=en#getting-started)

+You can apply filter on these lists to display only the data needed by the operator.
+Then actions can then be executed on the filtered data.
+Filter configuration lets you select data from a list dynamically.
+If the data is modified, the filtered data is updated.

+:arrow_upper_right: Learn how to filter data in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/filtering-data/creating-filters.html?lang=en#typology-of-available-filters)